jaccomoc/jactl-vertx/docs/README.md

 ### sendReceiveJson(String url, def request)

-The `sendReceiveJson()` function is an example function provided to show how to extend Jacsal with your own global functions and methods.
+The `sendReceiveJson()` function is an example function provided to show how to extend Jactl with your own global functions and methods.
 It will send a JSON encoded request to a remote URL and wait for the response.
 It does a `POST` and passes the JSON as the request body to the remote server and then decodes the JSON response